LucasJi/Jade/README.md

 ### InternalLink

-Galaxy Blog supports displaying all kinds of Obsidian's wikilinks:
+Jade supports displaying all kinds of Obsidian's wiki-links:

 - [Link to a file](https://help.obsidian.md/Linking+notes+and+files/Internal+links#Link+to+a+file)
 - [Link to a heading in a note](https://help.obsidian.md/Linking+notes+and+files/Internal+links#Link+to+a+heading+in+a+note)